Olson34/FinalFantasyVIII/README.md

-# FinalFantasyVIII
+Final Fantasy VIII Any% PC Condensed Notes

-FF8 Condensed Notes
+Shoutouts to MrTyton for the initial LaTeX script